Skip to content

 Bitcoin Core exposes its JSON-RPC interface on port 8332 over the local network.
 By default, authentication uses a cookie file written to the Bitcoin data directory (~/.bitcoin/.cookie) which bitcoin-cli reads automatically when run on the same machine.
 For remote access from another device on your LAN, set rpcbind=0.0.0.0, rpcallowip=192.168.1.0/24, rpcuser, and rpcpassword in bitcoin.conf.

-Verify the node is running correctly:
+Verify the node is running:

 bitcoin-cli getblockchaininfo